sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

  17. 'One who, getting connection with the three, piles up the Nāciketa fire thrice, and undertakes three kinds of work, crosses over death.
 Getting knowledge of that omniscient One who is born of Brahmā and is the praiseworthy Deity, and realizing
 Him, he attains this peace fully.

 * Sandhim etya,* getting connection; *tribhiḥ, with*the three— with mother, father, and teacher, i.e. getting his instruction from mother etc., properly— for that is known as a source of valid knowledge from another Vedic text: 'As one who has a mother, father, and teacher should say' etc. (Br.
 IV. i.
 2).
-Or (*tribhiḥ*may mean) through the Vedas, the Smṛtis, and the good people; or through direct perception, inference, and the scriptures; for it is a matter of experience that [clarity](# "'Comprehension of duties etc.' — A.G.")follows from them. *Triṇāciketaḥ*, one who has piled up the Nāciketa fire thrice; or one who is possessed of its knowledge, studies it, and performs it; and *trikarmakṛt*, one who undertakes three kinds of *karma*—sacrifice, study (of the Vedas), and charity; *tarati,* crosses over; *janmamṛtyū,* birth and death.
+Or (*tribhiḥ*may mean) through the Vedas, the Smṛtis, and the good people; or through direct perception, inference, and the scriptures; for it is a matter of experience that [clarity[^1]follows from them. *Triṇāciketaḥ*, one who has piled up the Nāciketa fire thrice; or one who is possessed of its knowledge, studies it, and performs it; and *trikarmakṛt*, one who undertakes three kinds of *karma*—sacrifice, study (of the Vedas), and charity; *tarati,* crosses over; *janmamṛtyū,* birth and death.
 Moreover, *viditvā*, knowin—from scriptures;*brahmajajñam:* one that is born from Brahmā, i.e. Hiranyagarbha, is *brahmaja* (Virāt); and one who is *brahmaja* and *jña,* illumined, is *brahmajajña—* for He (i.e. Virāt) is omniscient; (knowing) that *devam,*Deity, who is so called because of His effulgence (which is the derivative meaning), i.e. One who is possessed of such attributes as knowledge; and who is *īḍyam,* praiseworthy (adorable); (and) *nicāyya,*

+[^1]: "'Comprehension of duties etc.' — A.G."